author

 About the author

-Richard Rödiger is a little-documented author whose surviving reputation now rests mainly on Takt und Ton im geselligen Verkehr nebst Kommandos der Quadrille à la cour und der Française, a German guide to etiquette and social dancing preserved by Project Gutenberg.
+Little biographical information about this author was readily available in the sources I found.
+What can be confirmed is that Richard Rödiger is credited as the author of Takt und Ton im geselligen Verkehr nebst Kommandos der Quadrille à la cour und der Française, a German-language work preserved by Project Gutenberg.